dippinest/AVR-Libraries/README.md

-# AVR HAL Libraries Collection
+# MCU HAL Libraries Collection
 ___

 #### A set of libraries for AVR series microcontrollers that I use in my work and hobbies)